sravani-jakkula/GDP-Project/readme.md

 # working on Login page
 as we have developed a basic login page we are working on it to make it more user friendly and attractive.

+# gathering information regarding which items should be included in the ineventory
+as per discussion we have decided to keep track of laptops,books,A4 size papers,pens,chairs,tables etc